Tallinn - Helsinki

 Tallink Silja, Viking Line and Eckero Line do not have strict luggage policies.
 There are designated luggage rooms and lockers where foot passengers can store their larger suitcases for an extra fee.

-Tallinn to Helsinki Travel Classes
+Tallinn to Helsinki Travel Requirements

-How to get from Tallinn to Helsinki
+How much is the ferry from Tallinn to Helsinki

 Why use Direct Ferries?